psychoss/atom-lite-code-format/README.md

-# A simple atom extension for format the source file of go or c language source file.
+# A simple atom extension for format the source file of go or c language.

 the lite reformat tool is deeply depend on "gofmt" and "clang-format"。